omerk/docs.electrolama.com/docs/software-config/zigbee-for-domoticz.md

 Z2D comes with a set of documention for [English](https://zigbeefordomoticz.github.io/wiki/en-eng) and [French](https://zigbeefordomoticz.github.io/wiki/fr-fr) speakers/readers

-In addition you can also rely on the Domoticz community though the [English forum](https://www.domoticz.com/forum/viewforum.php?f=68) or the [French forum](https://easydomoticz.com/forum/viewforum.php?f=28)

 ## Configuration

 We assume that you have an up and running Domoticz installation, but for more information you can go to [Domoticz Wiki](https://www.domoticz.com/wiki/Main_Page) for more information.
 Make sure that you have Domoticz with Python3 ( cross-check [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins) )